- UNSW

 Below you can find some specific information about Pure Mathematics Honours.

 For other information about doing Honours in Pure Mathematics, see the Honours page and the list of available Honours courses.
-Note that MATH5605 Functional Analysis and MATH5735 Modules and Representation Theory are core subjects which should be taken by all Pure Honours students.
+Pure mathematics Honours students will take five 6uoc lecture courses (typically MATH5xxx courses), which normally include both MATH5605 Functional Analysis and MATH5735 Modules and Representation Theory.
+Students should discuss their subject choices with their supervisor.

 Honours Coordinator - Pure

-If you have any questions, please don't hesitate to contact Lee.
+If you have any questions, please don't hesitate to contact Dmitriy.

 Pure Mathematics Project Areas